Dereck2025/MGCL/readme.md

 * pandas == 1.3.5
 * numpy == 1.21.6
 * scikit-learn == 1.0.2

+# Dataset
+The dataset can be downloaded at www.baidudisk.com.
+The directory should look like Data/
+├── BLCA
+├── BRCA
+├── KIRC
+├── LUAD
+├── PAAD
+├── SKCM
+├── STAD
+└── UCEC

 # Usage
 We provide the scripts for running MGCL.

 ```
 python train.py